 When Arriva deserted Aberystwyth, this is who took over the town services that it once operated.
 There are a surprising fourteen services in all and some are in service only during university term times.
 Other than the town services, the company offers private coach hire and details of this appear on the website along with timetables for the scheduled bus services.

 Though mainly a private coach hire operation, they also operate daytime services between Shrewsbury to Stiperstones and Bishop’s Castle, Monday to Saturday.
-Arriva Midlands operates Sunday and weekday evening services as well.
+The only thing to watch is that the last services of the day are in the late afternoon and there are no evening or Sunday services any longer.
+With careful planning, they still help with day walks though.

 Now facing an upheaval following poor financial performance due to imprudent indebtedness, this is the operator running the majority of the express intercity coach services across the U.K. although their services miss out a lot of towns, Macclesfield for instance, and other places receive a patchy service, of which North Wales is an example.